 Campiche made a very small number of chronometers of this

 first-generation prototype, probably fewer than 6.
 There are currently 2

 that are known to exist all with serial numbers less than 6.

 Click on the picture to go to a page for more detail.

-free sprung 28 coil helical spring on the lower tier, the wheel train and switching gear
+free sprung 28 coil helical spring on the lower tier, with terminal curve is

-Movement gilded and fully jeweled (except motion works); plates damascened.
+dial.
+Movement gilded and fully jeweled (except motion works); plates

-The English patent for this electro-mechanical movement was awarded to
+The English patent for an electro-mechanical movement based on this test

 February 11, 1904, #3449.
 Campiche and Paul Ditisheim collaborated over the design of this